Technology and Innovation

 Each new generation of our vehicles becomes more capable, more efficient, more connected, and more intelligent.

 We are world leaders in aluminium technology: our all-new Lightweight Aluminium Architecture delivers incredible torsional stiffness and near perfect 50:50 weight distribution for the Jaguar XE.
-And the aluminium construction of the all-new Range Rover makes it 400kg lighter than its predecessor, allowing improved fuel efficiency and lower emissions.

 As part of our commitment to constantly improve the efficiency of our vehicles we have also employed a range of innovative energy-saving systems.
 These include aluminium Ingenium engines with Intelligent Start/Stop technology, Ultra Low Rolling Resistance tyres to reduce drag between road and tyre, and lightweight and aerodynamic alloy wheels, designed to optimise efficiency.